SAP-samples/teched2022-DT262/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/22_1.png)

-2. Click on the Copy icon a side the Form Link to copy the link to the Input form in Clipboard
+2. Click on the Copy icon on the right side of the<b> Form Link<b> field

 <br>![](/exercises/ex2/images/22_2.png)